Are Fox ESS Inverters Good?

 • Limited battery options – Only compatible with Fox ESS batteries

-• Support primarily via email – Phone support mainly available for installers
+• Support is primarily via email – Phone support is largely only available for installers, at the moment anyway

 Kind regards,